-SEO or Search Engine Optimization is more than just increasing traffic to sell products or promote a brand online.
+SEO or Search Engine Optimisation is more than just increasing traffic to sell products or promote a brand online.
 It’s actually a science and has a lot to do with how your website is perceived by casual visitors and consumers alike.
 Of course, this is not the only solution for getting traffic, but it has proven to be the most effective one by far.

 Say for example your website ends up attracting users from another site that has content similar to yours.
 Those users are actually attracted to it because they think they will get similar and more informative content from your website as well, which may not be the case.
 In other words, even if they do not like what they find, chances are they will bail and may never come back either.